metamn/react/content/blog/design-systems/index.md

 They separate design into small, independent and manageable parts / layers &mdash; style tokens, components, sections, pages, sites, apps &mdash; and enforce consistency on the entire path, across the entire portfolio.

-Each layer is independent, self-contained, and acts as a single source of truth for its domain.
+Each layer is independent, self-contained, and acts as a single source of truth for its own domain.

 Each layer builds on the previous layer without the ability to modify it.